by Cross Country Nova Scotia Staff, June 28, 2020

 Becoming an Official

+If you would like to learn more about becoming an official, please visit CCNS.
 Skiers from ages 16 years through-grand-master are encouraged to register and train to become an official.
-The first course is conveniently delivered online.